 - Always take your receipts or transaction records with you when you leave.

 - Do not count or visually display money you received from the ATM; put it away immediately.

 - When using a drive-up ATM, always keep your car running and doors locked.

 - Identity theft and consumer fraud can happen in an instant, it's important to protect yourself.
 Consider getting identity theft protection from trusted companies like LifeLock®.
 There are several different membership plans to choose from based on your needs and budget.

 - It's also good to learn about simple tips and tools you can use to reduce your risk of identity theft and protect your financially sensitive information.
 Our short interactive course will equip you with important knowledge regarding consumer fraud and identity theft, prevention and protection tips and how to respond to identity theft.

-- You can also download our e-FNB Card Control® app to quickly freeze and unfreeze your debit card, receive real-time debit card alerts, set limitations of where your debit card can be used or set low balance alerts.
-View the short video here or download the e-FNB Card Control app in the Apple or Google Play stores.
+- You can also download our e-FNB Mobile Banking App to turn cards on and off, receive real-time debit card alerts, set limitations of where your debit card can be used or set low balance alerts.
+View the short video here or download the e-FNB Mobile Banking App in the Apple or Google Play stores.

 - In the unfortunate event that you are a victim of identity fraud, please contact us immediately and we can help guide you through the process.
 In addition, the Federal Trade Commission has created www.identitytheft.gov because if you become a victim of identity theft recovering is much easier with a plan.